VaaniVedi/FlightsAndSearchService/README.md

 - Airport
 - City

--A flight belongs to an airplane but one airplane can be used in multiple flights -A city has many airports but one airport belongs to a single city -One airport can have many flights, but a flight belongs to one airport
+- A flight belongs to an airplane but one airplane can be used in multiple flights
+- A city has many airports but one airport belongs to a single city
+- One airport can have many flights, but a flight belongs to one airport

 ## Tables